rackerlabs/technical-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 Theres a few defaults I **always** change when using `molecule` because it uses `Cookie-Cutter` to create a default configuration.
-The first, `molecule` defaults to Ubuntu, but the majority of our test systems are RHEL based.
+The first, `molecule` defaults to the Ubuntu operating system, but the majority of our test systems are RHEL based.
 Also I prefer to specify the memory and CPUs rather than relying on the box defaults.

 Another thing we'll change from default is to set up port forwarding.
 Because